-5.2 Garbage Fees The Council levied garbage fees of \$23.00 per bin per annum; this is the rate that was being levied by the Rural LocalAuthority when operations were transferred to the Council of 28th September 2010.
-The Ministry of Health is in the process of conducting another survey to determine the exact number of bins in the town boundary.
+5.2 Garbage Fees The Council levied garbage fees of \$23.00 per bin per annum; this is the rate that was being levied by the Rural Local Authority when operations were transferred to the Council of 28th September 2010.
+Garbage collection is Provided by the Council (New Compactor Truck was donated by the Government)

-5.3 Business License Fees

-The Rakiraki Town Business License Fees schedule was gazette in October 2010 and the Council commenced collection of these fees in the same month.
-The Business License survey team recorded two hundred and forty three business in town boundary.
+5.3 Business License Fees The Business License survey team recorded two hundred and fourteen (214) business in town boundary.